websauna/websauna/docs/source/narrative/crud/crud.rst

     http://localhost:6543/admin/models/choice/zYkpKEkpSvq02tPjL_ko8Q/show

 Below is how CRUD is formed.
-It consists of four :term:`resource` classes (see :py:class`websauna.system.core.traversal.Resource`) and one :term:`view`.
+It consists of four :term:`resource` classes (see :py:class:`websauna.system.core.traversal.Resource`) and one :term:`view`.

 * ``admin`` is the default admin interface root of the site, see :py:class:`websauna.system.admin.admin.Admin`